Biden 'convinced' Putin has made decision to invade Ukraine as crisis with Russia escalates

 President Joe Biden spoke to the nation Friday on the crisis with Russia over Ukraine, amid increased shelling in eastern Ukraine and possible false-flag attacks he said Russia could use to falsely justify an invasion.

+When asked if this means that diplomacy is off the table, Biden said, "no" and said until he invades, "diplomacy is also a possibility."

-Asked again by a reporter why he was so confident, he responded, "We have significant intelligence capability," Biden said.
+Pressed why he was confident that is still an option, he responded, "We have significant intelligence capability."

 He made the remarks after he held a call with translatlantic leaders to discuss continued efforts at deterrence and diplomacy and what the White House called "Russia's buildup of military troops on the border of Ukraine."
 He said he spoke with members of Congress attending the Munich Security Conference as well.